Julia Voth: Modeling

-Voth's modeling career has included photo shoots and commercials for brands such as Guess, Calvin Klein and Shiseido.
-She served as the character model for Jill Valentine of the 2002 Resident Evil video game.
-Her likeness was also used in several other video games in the Resident Evil franchise.
+Voth's modeling career began in 1999 when she attended a modeling convention in Vancouver where she was discovered by an agent from Tokyo.
+The agent offered her a two-month contract to work in Japan.
+Voth's modeling career has included photo shoots and commercials for brands such as Calvin Klein and Guess.
+She served as the character model for Jill Valentine of the 2002 Resident Evil video game, and her likeness was later used in several other video games in the Resident Evil franchise.
 After receiving a custom-made Resident Evil beret from a fan, Voth was inspired to do a photoshoot cosplaying as Valentine.

 Acting

-Voth starred alongside America Olivo and Erin Cummings in the action film Bitch Slap, playing the down-on-her-luck stripper named Trixie.
-She has also appeared on episodes of the TV series' Castle, Supernatural and Huge.
+Voth starred alongside America Olivo and Erin Cummings in the 2009 action film Bitch Slap, playing the down-on-her-luck stripper named Trixie.
+Bitch Slap played at multiple film festivals, including the Idyllwild Festival of Cinema, where she won the category of Best Actress.

+She has also appeared on episodes of television series such as Castle, Supernatural, and Huge.
 Voth had a main role in the comedy sitcom Package Deal, which ran for two seasons from 2013 to 2014.

 Personal life

-Voth is married to talent-manager/film-producer David Zonshine.
-They have one child, a daughter, born in 2020.
+Voth was born in Saskatoon, Saskatchewan.
+She is married to David Zonshine.
+They have a daughter, who was born in 2020, and another child born in 2022.